fourkitchens/crowd.work/README.md

 * When Meteor has finished initializing itself, open `http://localhost:3000` in your browser.
 Of course, you can put it on any port you would like, but by default Meteor takes over port 3000.

 ## Coding Standards
-This project contains a tool that enforces coding standards.
-Before code is merged into the project, it must meet these standards, which are defined in the `.jscsrc` and `.jshintrc` files in the project root.
+This project contains multiple tools for enforcing coding standards and checking for errors within the codebase.
+Before code is merged into the project, it must meet the standards defined in the `.jscsrc` and `.jshintrc` files in the project root.
+An [EditorConfig](http://editorconfig.org/) file is provided for convenience.

-To run the coding standards sniffer, you need to do the following:
+### Installation

+* Change directory to the crowd.work directory, like: `cd /path/to/crowd.work`
-* Run `npm install` from the project's root directory (not Meteor's directory).
-This will install the node modules needed to run gulp, gulp-jscs, and gulp-jshint.
+* Run `npm install` to retrieve dependencies.

+### Checking

-* When you want to scan the codebase for errors, run `gulp cs` from a console in the project root.
-An error report will then be generated in your console.
-You should fix the errors, and re-run the sniffer until no errors are reported.
+To check your local codebase, run `gulp cs` from a console in the project root.
+An error report, if any, will be generated in the console.
+If errors are reported, they should be fixed and the Coding Standards checks should be executed until all errors are eliminated.